Stantde/this_was_cs50/learn_C_programming_and_OOP/notes.md

 sets isdigit to 1 if c is a digit, and to 0 if not.
 (In the test part of if, while, for, etc., "true" just means "non-zero.")

 * Includes rounding rules.
-* Exercise 2-3.
-Write an alternate version of squeeze(s1, s2) which deletes each character in s1 which matches any character in the string s2.

-* Exercise 2-4.
-Write the function any(s1, s2) which returns the first location in the string s1 where any character from the string s2 occurs, or -1 if s1 contains no characters from s2.
+* [Exercise 2-2.](./chapter_02/2.2.c) Write the function htoi(s), which converts a string of hexadecimal digits into its equivalent integer value.
+The allowable digits are 0 through 9, a through f, and A through F.

 ## 2.8 Increment and Decrement Operators
 * 2054 11-20-2025 04:43:41

+* [Exercise 2-3.](./chapter_02/2.3.c) Write an alternate version of squeeze(s1, s2) which deletes each character in s1 which matches any character in the string s2.

+* [Exercise 2-4.](./chapter_02/2.4.c) Write the function any(s1, s2) which returns the first location in the string s1 where any character from the string s2 occurs, or -1 if s1 contains no characters from s2.

 ## 2.9 Bitwise Logical Operators

 * [bitwise operations](https://www.geeksforgeeks.org/dsa/complete-reference-for-bitwise-operators-in-programming-coding/)